-All writes to the memory begin with a WREN opcode.
-The WRITE opcode is followed by a two-byte address containing the 13-bit address (A12-A0) of the first data byte to be written into the memory.
-The upper three bits of the two-byte address are ignored.
+All writes to the memory begin with a WREN opcode with \overline{CS} being asserted and deasserted.
+The next opcode is WRITE.
+The WRITE opcode is followed by a two-byte address containing the 15-bit address (A14-A0) of the first data byte to be written into the memory.
+The upper bit of the two-byte address is ignored.
 Subsequent bytes are data bytes, which are written sequentially.
-Addresses are incremented internally as long as the bus master continues to issue clocks and keeps $\overline{\text{CS}}$ LOW.
-If the last address of 1FFFh is reached, the counter will roll over to 0000h.
+Addresses are incremented internally as long as the bus master continues to issue clocks and keeps \overline{CS} LOW.
+If the last address of 7FFFh is reached, the counter will roll over to 0000h.
 Data is written MSB first.
-The rising edge of $\overline{\text{CS}}$ terminates a write operation.
+The rising edge of \overline{CS} terminates a write operation.
 A write operation is shown in Figure 11 on page 9.